diegodlh/zotero-cita/README.md

 - Tim Wölfle's [Local Citation Network](https://timwoelfle.github.io/Local-Citation-Network/)
 - [React](https://reactjs.org/)

+Support for importing/exporting citations from/to a file, among other contributions, were mostly implemented by Dominic DallOsto.

 ## License

-Copyright (C) 2021 Diego de la Hera.
+Copyright (C) 2021 Diego de la Hera, and contributors.

 This work is released under the terms of [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html) or any later version.